dustinpfister/blog_posts/_posts/python-standard-library-sys.md

 The state of this path can be impacked by a number of factors.
 First off if there is a PYTHONPATH enviorment variable the list of paths can end up being created from that value.
 On top of that there should be a hard coded value that pythion will fall back to if there is no PYTHONPATH variable, and the value can varry a little from one interprater to another.
 Then there is the fact that the list value is not read only, additional paths can be added to it in a script.

-### 2.2 - can append a relative or absolute path to the sys.path list
+### 2.2 - I can append a relative or absolute path to the sys.path list

 A relative, or better yet absoulte path, can be appended to the sys.path list.
 The effect is as i would exspect when I load any additional scripts with import they will load if they are in the folder that I append to the list.